Lyne-Maina/Dynamic-Manager-List-/README.md

-This work included using react to create a user inrtface
+This work includes using react to create a user inrtface.